IBM-Blockchain-Archive/car-lease-demo/README.md

 	4. Obj_ID           (String, Unique identifier of the object the log refers to e.g. the V5cID)
 	5. Users            (Array of Ecerts, Array of the users involved with the log)

-There is an API ([Documentation](/Documentation/API Methods.txt)) that the client side uses to call the Node.js server.
-The Node.js server then uses HTTP REST calls to contact a peer on the IBM Blockchain network.
-The peer can then communicate with the blockchain and invoke the functionalities built into the chaincodes.
+We have built an API ([Documentation](/Documentation/API Methods.txt)) that the client side uses to call the Node.js server.
+The Node.js server then uses HTTP REST calls to contact a peer on the IBM Blockchain network to call our chaincode/communicate with the blockchain.

 # Application Architecture

-The demo was built using a 3 tier architecture.
-There is a Node JS server, which serves the web pages to the browser and also acts as the application server.
+We use a 3 tier architecture to create the demo.
+There is a Node JS server which serves the web pages to the browser and also acts as the application server.
 The application server then interacts with the blockchain through the IBM Blockchain API.
 Below is a diagram of the application architecture:

 ![Component Model](Images/Technical_Component_Model.png)

-# Use Case Walkthrough
+# Use Case Walthrough

 ## Transfer of Ownership ##

 When a user sells their car the owner must be updated.
 The call is sent from the Web UI to transfer ownership of the vehicle.
 The Node.js code calls the Blockchain fabric using the REST API.

-This in turn invokes the function in the vehicle chaincode to transfer ownership of the car.
-It passes the V5cID of the vehicle to update, as well as the names of the caller and the recipient.
-The smart contract then makes a call to get the car before performing validation.
+This in turn invokes the function to transfer ownership in the vehicle chaincode, passing the V5cID of the vehicle to update and the names of the caller and the recipient.
+The contract then makes a call to get the car before performing validation.

-The validation checks that the name of the person causing the transfer is the same as that of the current owner, and that the caller is in a role where they have permission to transfer vehicles (the scrap merchant cannot).
-The validation also checks that the recipient is registered with the service, and that they are in the correct role for receiving the car (a dealership cannot receive an unfinished car).
+The validation checks that the name of the person causing the transfer is the same as that of the current owner and that the caller is in a role where they can transfer vehicles (the scrap merchant cannot).
+The validation also checks that the recipient is registered with the service and that they are in the correct role for receiving the car (a dealership cannot receive an unfinished car).

-The chaincode finds the roles and whether the users are registered by requesting the ecert (Enrollment Certificate) associated with their name from the CA (Certificate Authority).
-It does this using an HTTP REST call.
+The chaincode finds the roles and whether the users are registered by requesting the ecert associated to their name from the CA. It does this using an HTTP REST call.

 After the request is validated, the chaincode updates the owner attribute of the vehicle and writes the changes to the ledger.